jofas/blog/content/003-mongodump-archive-to-json/index.md

 # But Why?

 Good question.
-But first, what is a `mongodump` archive and why do I have a lot of them lying around on various hard drives?
+First though, what is a `mongodump` archive and why do I have a lot of them lying around on various hard drives?
-`mongodump` is a utility that creates a binary dump of your standalone MongoDB instance, replica set or shared cluster.
+`mongodump` is a utility that creates a binary dump of your standalone MongoDB instance, replica set or sharded cluster.
 You provide it with a connection string and it will dump every database with every collection in a binary format ([`bson`](https://www.mongodb.com/basics/bson)) to your local disk.
-Each collection will be dumped to its own bson file, along with a json file containing metadata about the collection.
+Each collection will be dumped to its own Bson file, along with a Json file containing metadata about the collection.
 Let's say you have a MongoDB server running locally with a single database called `my_database` containing the collections `my_collection_1` and